NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.0.md

 image: .attachments/nh30-hero.webp
 ---

-This is the most significant release as of Today.
+This is the most significant release to date.
 It has many new features, but most are related to enhanced Markdown editing experience.
 Let's dive into what's new.

 ## Markdown syntax highlighting in the editor